akbinod/akbinod.Tuner/README.md

 <ol>
 <li>Instantiate tuner.Choose between one and two functions to track. </li>

 -There's only one set of trackbars, but you could have two distinct functions called by Tuner - main and downstream.

 - tuner.image and tuner.results set from cb_main are displayed in the main window.
 - tuner.image and tuner.retults set in cb_downstream are displayed in a second window which does not have trackbars.
 - Tuner will track the images set by each of these separately.
 It combines the results of both, along with args (tuned parameters) and dumps the whole lot to a json file when you press F3.
-- Each function is called with a fresh copy of the current image.
+- Each call to cb_main, and cb_downstream is made with a fresh copy of the current image.
 See below for more on images passed in to process.

 <li>Add hyper-parameters to tune via the <code>tuner.track_*</code>  set of calls.
 Since these are not curried into target, they can be anything you want to tune - without reference to a function parameter.</li>
 <li>Launch the tuning loop by calling <code>tuner.begin()</code>.
 Pass in:</li>

 - None: when you do not plan to use the image Tuner holds for you
 	- A single image: typically when you are still just getting started with your code, and working one image at a time.
 	- A list of file names: typically, when you have a set of test images you want to put through target.
 Tuner will cycle through all the images until you exit.
 Esc cancels the stack, any other key will advance the carousel.